Sagpanda/DayZ-Chernogorsk-Football-Military-Camp-1.18/README.md

 # Chernogorsk-Football-Military-Camp
+*PLEASE NOTE* - THIS FILE IS INTENDED FOR 1.18 WHICH ISN'T OUT ON STABLE SERVERS AT THE TIME OF WRITING, PLEASE CHECK BEFORE USING THESE FILES IF YOUR GAME IS UPDATED TO 1.18.

 This adds a medium sized Military Camp to one of the Football Fields in northern Chernogorsk.

 In the top right, press code and download the ZIP file.